Rotunda of Margaret Morrison Carnegie Hall

 School of Design Learning Pathways.

-The School of Design’s programs and curricula and the research and practice expertise of our faculty are foundational to the essential traditions of design, while responsive to existing and forecasted changes in the discipline.
-We see the work of designers as essential to responding to the escalating business, social, and environmental challenges that we face in the 21st century.
-Our contribution as one of the only leading design schools to offer degrees at the undergraduate, graduate, and doctoral levels within a top-ranked multidisciplinary research university is to prepare the next generation of designers who are capable of working within and across these challenges.
+We believe the work of designers is essential to help address the escalating business, social, and environmental challenges we face in the 21st century.
+Our contribution — as a leading design school in the world to offer degrees at the undergraduate, graduate, and doctoral levels within a top-ranked multidisciplinary research university — is to prepare the next generation of designers who are capable of working within and across these challenges.

-GRADUATE PATHWAYS: The School of Design offers three programs of advanced study: the Master of Design (MDes) in Design for Interactions; Master of Arts (MA) in Design; the Masters of Professional Studies (MPS), to which only current MA students can apply, and Doctorate (PhD) in Transition Design.
+GRADUATE PATHWAYS: The School of Design offers three programs of advanced study: the Master of Design (MDes) in Design for Interactions; Master of Arts (MA) in Design; the Masters of Professional Studies (MPS) - to which only current MA students can apply, and Doctorate (PhD) in Transition Design.

 The MPS program is a two-semester program to which only MA students can apply.
 Courses required in the first year of the MDes program, except for Thesis Prep, comprise the curriculum.
 The MPS offers students a practical and attainable means of developing a strong, forward-thinking design practice.

-All of our students are exposed to a broad curriculum, and are encouraged to collaborate with peers from other disciplines across the university.
-They become “systems thinkers” able to see and solve complex problems in the context of a globally connected and interdependent world.
-Our students are comfortable working collaboratively in transdisciplinary teams, and bring a holistic, design research-based approach to their work that helps them stand out among their peers.
-These key factors shape our school and inform the thinking, methods, and practice of designers who graduate from the School of Design.
+Students in the School of Design are exposed to a broad curriculum and are encouraged to work collaboratively with peers from other disciplines across the university.
+They become “systems thinkers” who are able to see and solve complex problems in the context of a globally connected and interdependent world.
+This holistic, design research-based approach positions them to stand out among their peers.

 The School in Brief

-• We are small in scale with a low student-teacher ratio, enrolling approximately 225 students: ~160 undergraduates, ~45 master's, and ~20 PhD
+• We are small in scale with a low student-teacher ratio, enrolling approximately 225 students: ~160 undergraduates, ~45 master's, and ~20 PhD.

-• We provide a deep yet practical education at the undergraduate level that prepares students for entry-level design positions or master's studies
+• We provide a deep yet practical education at the undergraduate level that prepares students for entry-level design positions or master's studies.

-• Students work collaboratively in transdisciplinary teams and bring a holistic, research-based approach to design
+• Students work collaboratively in transdisciplinary teams and bring a holistic, research-based approach to design.

-• We acknowledge the social and natural worlds as the context for all design problems
+• We acknowledge the social and natural worlds as the context for all design problems and solutions.

-• We introduce an ethical mindset and practice through complementary studio, lecture, and seminar courses
+• We introduce an ethical mindset and practice through complementary studio, lecture, and seminar courses.